gbdev/pandocs/content/The_Cartridge_Header.md

 | $FE | HuC3
 | $FF | HuC1+RAM+BATTERY

 \* No licensed cartridge makes use of this option.
 Exact behaviour is unknown.
+\*\* MBC3 with RAM size 64 KByte refers to MBC30, used only in _Pocket Monsters Crystal Version_ for Japan.

 ### 0148 - ROM Size